HIPAA for Business Associates

 CEUs: HIPAA Exams is authorized by IACET to offer 0.2 CEUs for this program.
 CEU Information

-Free Certification of Completion available instantly for download or printing upon successful completion.
+Free Certificate of Completion available instantly for download or printing upon successful completion.

 Overview